BenHowkins/otoku_blog/README.md

 ### Code Validation
 The following validators were used to test the code:
-- [W3C Markup Validator](https://validator.w3.org/): Apart from o errors were reported when passing the final HTML code through the validator.
+- [W3C Markup Validator](https://validator.w3.org/): No errors were reported when passing the final HTML code through the validator.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): No errors were reported when passing the final CSS code through the validator. <br>
 - [CI Python Linter](https://pep8ci.herokuapp.com//): No errors were reported when passing the final python code through the validator.  <br>

 #### Unresolved HTML Error
-- When passing the final HTML code through the validator, an error appeared stating that there was no alt tags in any of the images on the site.
-However, the code was written with an if/ else statement.
-This stated that if there wasn't a set featured image then the placeholder image is used instead, so an alterenative is given to all images just in a different part of the code.
+- Upon passing through the validator, no error were shown.
 #### Unresolved Python Error
 - When passing the py files through the validator, it stated that the env.py and settings.py had a total of 7 lines deemed 'too long', however these lines were either names of password validators or names of keys, so were all left as they were.